 Please see our Trust Report at trust.promoted.ai for our Technical and Organizational Security Measures as of May 16, 2023.
 Controlling details of how Promoted uses and secures data and cloud services are governed by your Order, Terms of Service, and DPA with Promoted.
 The latest versions of these terms are at promoted.ai/terms.

 Data privacy and security compliance with Promoted is easy.
 Generally, Promoted complies with your terms of service with your users.
-For internal measurement and optimization applications, any user data that you send to Promoted is used for providing services to you.
+For internal measurement and optimization applications, any user data you send to Promoted is used to provide services to you.

 Below we answer some frequently asked questions about our approach to privacy and security.

 Promoted acts as a “processor” as defined by the GDPR and a “service provider” as defined by the CCPA as to the personal information provided by our customers.
 We only use the information we collect to provide our services and we never sell the information we collect or use it for cross-site or interest-based advertising purposes.
 We offer a standard Data Processing Addendum (DPA) as part of our sales contract that documents these commitments.